 We do not currently offer a distribution service for ebooks.
 Amazon has made it very easy for small publishers to set up accounts to sell books in a .mobi format for the popular Kindle device through their web site.
 It isn't necessary to use a distributor to sell through Amazon.
 Amazon's fee structure is currently very generous to publishers.
 If you already have a personal account with Amazon, you can log into their Kindle Direct Publishing web site or set up a new account.
 We have a step-by-step guide to help you through the process.

-Distribution through Barnes and Nobel is done through their PubIt!
-Program which works very similarly to that of Amazon.
+Distribution through Barnes and Nobel is done through their Nook Press which works very similarly to that of Amazon.

 Apple's iBook store on iTunes has a program called iTunes Connect which allows publishers and authors to set up an account to become a vendor.

-For publishers who have at least five titles in their list, the premier distributor of eBooks to schools, libraries, and retailers is Overdrive.
-Overdrive has strict standards for eBook files--standards such a we at Middleton Book Conversion adhere to in creating eBooks.
+For publishers who have at least five titles in their list, the premier distributor of ebooks to schools, libraries, and retailers is Overdrive.
+Overdrive was purchased the Japanese firm Rakuten in March, 2015.